How to Start a Real Estate Transaction Coordinator Business

 Now that you know there’s a demand for transaction coordinators and that your business may have a high chance of success, it’s time to start setting it up.

 It’s worth noting that the steps below are quite broad and will differ depending on several factors.
-For example, some states may require that you obtain a real estate license to become a qualified transaction coordinator.
+For example, some states may require that you obtain a real estate license to become a qualified real estate transaction coordinator.

 1. Choose a business name